 - Solitude – If you need to unwind and reflect take your bike to the trails at the park.
 There is rarely anyone on the trails in the winter.

-- Picture Opportunities – Biking through a clearing on a trail that awards you with views of the land blanketed by snow shimmering in the sunlight will totally change your opinion of winter.
+- Picture Opportunities – Biking through a clearing on a trail that awards you views of the land blanketed by snow shimmering in the sunlight will change your opinion of winter.
 You will enjoy an abundance of beautiful photo opportunities during this season.

 - Challenge – Stuck in a bike training rut? winter biking brings new challenges to keep your training fresh and interesting.

 - Improved Handling – You will have a positive impact on your handling and reaction time when you start snow biking.

 - Excuse to Shop – Now you have an excuse to shop for some of that cool winter biking gear you have never needed.